sindu2296/AgentsToAllies/news/README.md

 1. **Router decides who should help.** The router agent analyses the user prompt and selects the most relevant news categories.
 2. **Category specialists gather intel.** Dedicated agents call the News plugin to pull JSON headlines for each assigned category.
 3. **Summarizer condenses the feed.** We deduplicate the combined headlines and produce a five-bullet executive summary with inline citations.
-4. **Orchestration pattern is the lever.** Sequential mode demonstrates readable, deterministic control flow; concurrent mode showcases Semantic Kernel’s `ConcurrentOrchestration` for speed.
+4. **Orchestration pattern is the lever.** Sequential mode uses Semantic Kernel's `SequentialOrchestration` for deterministic control flow; concurrent mode showcases `ConcurrentOrchestration` for speed.
 5. **Session memory keeps content fresh.** The concurrent orchestrator hangs on to a short list of recent headlines per category, nudging agents to avoid repeats during the same run.

 ## Overview

-### 1. Basic Processing (`main_basic.py`)
+### 1. Sequential Processing (`main_sequential.py`)

-The simplest implementation using Semantic Kernel’s built-in `SequentialOrchestration`:
+Sequential orchestration using Semantic Kernel's `SequentialOrchestration`:

-- Uses a single technology news agent
-- Demonstrates the predefined pipeline experience
-- Ideal for explaining how Semantic Kernel wires kernels, plugins, and agents together

-### 2. Sequential Processing (`main_sequential.py`)

-Custom sequential orchestration implemented with async/await:

 - Router agent chooses 1–3 relevant categories
-- Each category agent runs in turn (no overlap) to keep behaviour predictable
+- Each category agent runs in turn (no overlap) using `SequentialOrchestration` to keep behaviour predictable
 - Deduplication and summarization run after all categories finish
-- Great for discussing custom orchestration logic without relying on SK helpers
+- Demonstrates how to use `SequentialOrchestration` for multi-step workflows

-### 3. Concurrent Processing (`main_concurrent.py`)
+### 2. Concurrent Processing (`main_concurrent.py`)

 Parallel orchestration using `ConcurrentOrchestration`: